ceciliazhou/distributed_web_crawler/README.md

 	Engine
 		The main component of a crawler.
 The job of an engine consists of:
-		1. initializes two queues: urlQ storing urls, pageQ storing downloaded web pages.
+		1. initializes two queues: urlQ (using our own Frontier) storing urls, pageQ (using the standard Queue) storing downloaded web pages.
 		2. starts/stops the configured number of downloader threads and parser threads.

 	Downloader
 		Downloader keeps fetching url from the urlQ and downloading web pages located that url only if the url hasn't been visited before.
 		Everytime a pages is downloaded, it will be put into the pageQ for parsing.

 	Parser